rsokl/Learning_Python/Python/Module5_OddsAndEnds/Writing_Good_Code.md

 # A function signature that has been annotated with type-hints

 def count_vowels(x: str) -> int:
-    """ Returns the number of vowels contained in `in_string`""" vowels = set("aeiouAEIOU")
+    """Returns the number of vowels contained in `in_string`""" vowels = set("aeiouAEIOU")
     return sum(1 for char in x if char in vowels)
 ```